thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Verify that the project README is complete, and current**

 Ensure that the project README file is always current and contains all of the information that a developer needs to get up and running.
-Include things like prerequisites, build/installation steps, along with deployment instructions.
+Include things like prerequisites, build/installation steps, and deployment instructions.

 ## Performance QA

-No one likes a slow website, in fact a slow website can cost a company a lot of money.
+No one likes a slow website.
+In fact, a slow website can cost a company a lot of money.
 Performance tuning is important, and there are a lot of ways you can achieve (or hinder) it.

 [ ] **Verify that all images/graphics are optimized**

-Media assets can contain a lot of extra metadata and file information that isn't necessary.
+Media assets can contain extra metadata and file information that isn't necessary.
 Use the proper tools to remove that data and compress the file down as much as possible.
 Raster images may require creative direction to meet visual needs and performance budgets.

 [ ] **Implement CDN (if applicable)**